 Italian rules on pasta

-- No parmesan cheese or any other cheese in pasta with seafood; its flavor is too strong and will overpower the taste of fresh seafood.
+- No parmesan cheese or any other cheese with seafood; its flavor is too strong and will overpower the taste of fresh seafood.
 You can sprinkle toasted grated breadcrumbs or almonds instead

 - Traditionally chicken is never served with pasta as it was considered a peasant meal, and the chicken too refined to be served with it

-- If you have pasta leftover, store it in the fridge in an airtight container and fry your pasta "pasta a frittata" the next day
+- If you have any leftover, store it in the fridge in an airtight container and fry it "pasta a frittata" the next day

-If you want to make fresh pasta at home, you can find the recipe: Homemade Italian pasta recipe
+If you want to make fresh tagliatelle at home, you can find the recipe: Homemade Italian pasta recipe

 The most commonly asked questions

-You can, but Italians would never do that as we do not take risks on overcooked pasta
+You can, but Italians would never do that as we do not take risks to overcook it

-Always cook spaghetti 1 minute less than what is indicated in the box if you want pasta "al dente"
+Always cook spaghetti 1 minute less than what is indicated in the box if you want it "al dente"

 In Italy, the Marinara sauce is used only on a pizza called “Pizza alla marinara”.
 It is made with tomato sauce flavored with oregano.
 It is not the standard sauce we use in pasta daily.
 When this sauce is used for cooking meat or fish, it is called “alla pizzaiola”.
 The tomato sauce instead is called "Salsa di pomodoro" and we use it daily.
 It is made with garlic (used only to flavor the oil, but it is then removed), tomato sauce, and basil.
 It is very simple to make and is Italy's most common pasta sauce.
 Sometimes instead of garlic, we stir fry a mix of onion, celery, and carrot called soffritto.
 "Sugo di pomodoro" is a more complex tomato sauce made with additional ingredients, while Ragu is a tomato sauce made with meat.
 Bolognese sauce is a specific type of ragu made in Bologna.